IkarosKappler/tswebpack/README.md

 ## Code splitting and the `vendor` chunk
-There is a caveat you will notice when you use external libraries (usually from the `node_modules` directory): *webpack will bundle these libraries into your build, too!* This will blow up your code and harbours the danger of duplicate libraries being loaded if a different script includes the same libs.
+There is a caveat you will notice when you use external libraries (usually from the `node_modules` directory): *webpack will bundle these libraries into your build, too!* This will blow up your code and harbours the danger of duplicate libraries being loaded (if a different script includes the same libs).

-One the one hand this js totally legitimate, because these parts are required to get your code running, and maybe you only have one single build containing everything you'll need, which is typical for larger web applications.
+On the one hand this js totally legitimate, because these parts are required to get your code running, and maybe you only have one single build containing everything you'll need, which is typical for larger web applications.